PandasThumb/pandasthumb.github.io/_posts/2022/2022-06-17-evolution-of-t-urf13.md

 <strong>The flawed probability argument</strong>

 The main objection against an “unguided” evolutionary origin of T-URF13 refers to the well-known probability argument.
 The premise is as follows: Neither the phylogenetic timeline nor the limited number of individuals involved seems sufficient (in such a case) for the emergence of an irreducibly complex system, since it allegedly requires synchronized, complex mutational events consisting of several independent steps.
-Yet such evolutionary processes obviously <i>di </i> happen!
+Yet such evolutionary processes obviously <i>did</i> happen!

 As we will see, all data support the finding that the irreducibly complex URF13 protein emerged within a few decades from sequences lacking any genuine protein-coding capability.
 That supports the thesis that gene sequences which accomplish irreducibly complex functions are not as improbable as Behe supposes.
 The immunization tactic of the Discovery Institute, once again, aims at disputing the evidence, which refutes their premise, by referencing to just the same, obviously flawed, probability argument!